GREGORY G. GOMEZ, MSSW

-Mr. Gomez was born at his Mother’s Lipan Apache Rancheria known as Tutsande or Big Water People because of the Gulf Coast.
-He grew up doing ranch and farm migrant work, in areas of Texas, Oklahoma, Arkansas, Illinois, Indiana, Michigan, New Mexico, Arizona, and California.
+Mr. Gomez was born at his Mother’s Lipan Apache Rancheria, known as Tutsande or Big Water People because of the Gulf Coast.
+He grew up doing ranch and farm migrant work in Texas, Oklahoma, Arkansas, Illinois, Indiana, Michigan, New Mexico, Arizona, and California.

-Due to the family’s “nomadic” life style, Mr. Gomez, attended many schools sometimes up to six different ones a year.
-His parents were big on education especially reading and writing so that the children were able to mix, mingle and get along with all sorts of people.
-He attended Redlands Sr. High, Redlands, Ca. his last three years while he worked with the family.
+Due to the family’s “nomadic” lifestyle, Mr. Gomez attended many schools, sometimes up to six different ones a year.
+His parents were big on education, especially reading and writing, so the children could mix, mingle and get along with all sorts of people.
+He attended Redlands Sr. High, Redlands, California, during his last three years while he worked with the family.

-In 1975, Mr. Gomez went into Federal Civil service with the US Department of Health and Human Services formerly known as Health and Human Serves, Administration for Children Youth and Families.
-Mr. Gomez was a Program Specialist, receiving, reviewing, funding and monitoring grants for State, Tribal, University, Youth and Head Start Programs.
+In 1975, Mr. Gomez went into Federal Civil service with the US Department of Health and Human Services, formerly Health and Human Services, Administration for Children, Youth and Families.
+Mr. Gomez was a Program Specialist, where his job involved receiving, reviewing, funding, and monitoring grants for State, Tribal, University, Youth, and Head Start Programs.

-From 1978 to 1980, Mr. Gomez worked in San Francisco, CA for an Indigenous consultant firm, SVC & Associates where he developed training materials for corporations and the Western Arizona and 23 Nevada Tribal Governments.
+From 1978 to 1980, Mr. Gomez worked for an Indigenous consultant firm, SVC & Associates, in San Francisco, CA, where he developed training materials for corporations and Western Arizona and 23 Nevada Tribal Governments.

-When Mr. Gomez returned to Dallas in 1980, he returned to Civil service and was asked by the Board of Directors at the Dallas Inter-Tribal center to serve on their board.
+When Mr. Gomez returned to Dallas in 1980, he returned to Civil service and was asked by the Dallas Inter-Tribal Center to serve on their Board of Directors.
 He served on the Board and was President of DIC for another two years.
-During that time Mr. Gomez and the DIC helped sponsor Men and Women’s basketball and bowling teams and supported yearly tournaments in the community.
+During that time, Mr. Gomez and the DIC helped sponsor Men’s and Women’s basketball and bowling teams and supported yearly tournaments in the community.
 There were two Indian centers during that time in Dallas, the Dallas Inter-Tribal Christian Center and the American Indian Center.
 As part of the American Indian Center, they took young Jr. High and High School students to the Creek Nation Jr. Olympics.

-On a personal level in 1997, Mr. Gomez learned he and others of his generation had Post Traumatic Stress Disorder and worked with the Albuquerque VA to develop service for American Indian Veterans through development of a Talking Circle and Sweat Lodge.
-In addition to the many hours he dedicates to the IIA, Mr. Gomez continues to attend the Talking Circle and Consults with various community organizations and individuals.
+On a personal level, in 1997, Mr. Gomez learned he and others of his generation had Post Traumatic Stress Disorder.
+As a result, he worked with the Albuquerque Veterans Administration to develop services for American Indian Veterans through the development of a Talking Circle and Sweat Lodge.
+In addition to the many hours he dedicates to the IIA, Mr. Gomez continues to attend the Talking Circle and consults with various community organizations and individuals.

-Mr. Gomez takes pride in being a direct descendant of Negoyani (Old Man of Wisdom) Mescalero Chief known as “Chief Gomez” in military history who “terrorized the San Anton Rd” between San Antonio and El Paso, Tx.
-In the 1840’s-1860’s.
-As he says “How can one be a terrorist when fighting for our land, people and rights against foreign invaders”.
-He is married to Dr. Cathy Gutierrez Gomez, they have a daughter, son and two grandsons.
+Mr. Gomez takes pride in being a direct descendant of Negoyani (Old Man of Wisdom).
+Negoyani was a Mescalero Chief commonly known as “Chief Gomez” in military history.
+The written history says that he “terrorized the San Antone Rd” between San Antonio and El Paso, Texas, in the 1840s-1860s.
+Mr. Gomez points out, “How can one be a terrorist when fighting for our land, people, and rights against foreign invaders .”

-In 2016, the IIA launched it’s series, Ask Uncle Gregory.
-This video effort is a result of Mr. Gomez’s accumulation of nieces and nephews “NDN” way, who are, at times, embarrassed to ask questions or don’t know who to ask about Native culture.
-In his travels, Mr. Gomez as seen a large number of young and old alike, who do not know their history.
-We currently “google” & “you tube” to learn about culture and Native youth read books from authors who claim to be experts in Native spirituality yet do not even identify their tribal affiliation.
-Our culture is passed down from generation to generation making it nearly impossible to convey or define our life-ways between two pieces of cardboard, or in a movie.
+In 2016, the IIA launched its series, Ask Uncle Gregory.
+This video effort results from Mr. Gomez’s accumulation of nieces and nephews’ “NDN” way, who are sometimes embarrassed to ask questions or don’t know who to ask about Native culture.
+In his travels, Mr. Gomez has seen many young and old alike who do not know their history.
+We currently “google” & “youtube” to learn about the culture and Native youth read books from authors who claim to be experts in Native spirituality yet do not even identify their tribal affiliation.
+Our culture is passed down from generation to generation, making it nearly impossible to convey or define our lifeways between two pieces of cardboard or in a movie.
 The Ask Uncle Gregory videos are an attempt to answer basic questions that have been asked of us over the years.
 It is a unique attempt to educate and relate our culture to the broader society through new technology.